GulamJilani5/java-fundamentals/java-interview/interviews-questions/java-stream/stream-coding-question_1.md

 🔵🟢🔴➡️⭕🟠🟦🟣🟥🟧✔️ ☑️ • ‣ → ⁕ ⏺️

+# ⏺️ Find the answers in the DSA repository.

 ## ➡️ 1.
 You are given a list of employees, where each employee has a name, department, and salary.

 ## ➡️ 2.
 Write two entity classes (Employee, Department) and a lambda to group employees by department with empty lists for unmatched departments